-Yesterday we needed to convert SSL certificate received from an authorized agency from crt to pem to make it compatible with a specific software.
-In this article, we’ll show you the most easy way to convert your certificate file from .crt to .pem.
+Yesterday we needed to convert SSL x.509 certificate received from an authorized CA from crt to pem to make it compatible with a specific software.
+In this article, we’ll show you the most easy way to convert your certificate file from the .crt to .pem format.

 PEM is the most popular SSL certificate format issued by certification authority centers with different file extensions such as .pem, .crt, .cer or .key.
 Certificate files have the extension .pem, .crt, .cer, and .key.
-Files are encoded in Base64 and necessarily start with the line “—– BEGIN CERTIFICATE —–” and end with the line “—– END CERTIFICATE —–“.
+Files are encoded in the Base64 and necessarily start with the line “—– BEGIN CERTIFICATE —–” and end with the line “—– END CERTIFICATE —–“.
 PEM certificate can contain both the certificate and the certificate private key in the same file.
 The PEM certificates are encoded in the text ASCII Base64 format, and you can view them in any text editor.
 Apache, Nginx and similar web servers are use the SSL certificates in the PEM file format.

 First of all, check, maybe your certificate file is already in PEM format, but the file itself has a .crt extension.
 Try to open your .crt file using any text editor, or list its contents using PowerShell.